-In fact, 68% of job seekers who are millennials said an option to work remotely would greatly increase their interest in specific positions.
+In fact, 68% of millennials looking for work said an option to work remotely would greatly increase their interest in specific positions.
 But how can you as a business owner meet the demands of a remote worker who has chosen this path for greater flexibility?

 If you run a business that relies on remote workers, here’s the news: Online freelancers will bring with them their own specific set of challenges that you and the worker need to overcome.
 Doing so will enhance your relationship with workers, which in turn will boost their productivity and the overall growth of your company.